amar-deep-2025/Cloud_Computing/README.md

 etc..

 # What is AWS ?
 ANS : Aws is a cloud computing platform provided by Amazon.
-It offers on-demand access
+It offers on-demand access .

+# what is AWS IAM ?
+## AWS IAM stands Identity & Access management

+IAM is a service that helps you securely control access your AWS resources.

+It allows you to manage users, roles, and permissions to define who can access what within your